schubergphilis/terraform-azure-mcaf-virtualmachine/README.md

 ### Guest Attestation

-This extension needs access to something like below to function properly.
+This extension needs access to something like below to function properly, it will need port 443.
 ```
 GWC -> sharedden.den.attest.azure.net,shareddewc.dewc.attest.azure.net
 ```